What does homu do?

 - A reviewer checks that it’s good, and, when satisfied that it is, sends a message to homu.

-- Homu merges it together with the master branch, but uploads it to a separate branch (typically called “auto”).
+- Homu merges it together with the main branch, but uploads it to a separate branch (typically called “auto”).

 - A server cluster, running all of the OS’s, downloads the auto branch and tests it.

-- If the cluster says it passed, homu responds by copying “auto” into “master” (verbatim, since auto is always master-plus-a-change).
+- If the cluster says it passed, homu responds by copying “auto” into “main” (verbatim, since auto is always main-plus-a-change).

 - If the cluster says it failed, homu reports the error but does nothing else.